hannes-holey/hans/README.md

-# pylub
+# HANS
-A 2D fluid mechanics solver for lubrication
+A Height-Averaged Navier-Stokes (HANS) solver for 2D lubrication problems

 ## Installation
 Install from the main source directory via